 Ever since I came across the pocket platform I’m in love with this tool.
 It’s an online bookmarking tool that allows you to bookmark any article, video, or site link to your pocket account, which is synced and accessible through various devices.
-It does have a tagging system which allows you to tag the content with the certain tags to categorize it.
+It does have a tagging system that allows you to tag content with the certain tags to categorize it.
 I personally bookmark a lot of articles to read later on.
 It does have an extension for the browser as well as a mobile app to remotely access the account.

 I’ve used a few email marketing softwares and I ended up disappointed at some point.
 MailChimp is one of the finest discoveries so far when it comes to email marketing softwares.
 It is smooth, easy-to-use, and offers a lot.
 The paid plan, however, does extraordinarily well in this regard.
 But you can, of course, begin with a free plan.

 Social media sharing hasn’t been that easier.
 I used to share content separately on LinkedIn, Twitter, and Facebook.
 Now, I don’t have to.
 I just use Buffer to share content on all three platforms.
 I have only used the free plan yet and it works great.
-Scheduling the social media posts is one of the best features of Buffer.
+Scheduling social media posts is one of the best features of Buffer.
 It offers a mobile app, which means you can share or schedule your social media posts through your smartphone.

 Honestly, I was totally fine with Outlook but I wasn’t the biggest fan.
 Ever since I found out about Thunderbird, probably 4 years back or so, I literally never used any other email management software.
 Thunderbird is fast, reliable, and easy-to-run.